 Many teams discover that users just swipe “through the tutorial without reading any of the copy,” as Vevo found through user testing.
 A participant for a RetailMeNot user test once said “I just want to get in the app and start exploring.”

-I call this the Tutorial Trap: any instance in which we apply an onboarding UI pattern without clear goals in mind and without an understanding of their effectiveness.
+I call this the Tutorial Trap—any instance in which we apply an onboarding UI pattern without clear goals in mind and without an understanding of their effectiveness.
 The trap is that it focuses on the means over the ends with potentially tragic results.

-- Drive users towards specific, key actions
+- Drive users toward specific, key actions

 - Focus your product around onboarding first

-- Add new UI where it's most needed
+- Add new UI where it's needed most

 - Analyze, adjust, and repeat

+Not all apps are as straightforward.
 Your most effective actions might not be what you initially expect, so you may have to experiment a few times before getting it right.

 A good range to aim for is anywhere between 3-7 steps as suggested in the concept of “chunking”, for easy cognitive processing and memorization.
 While there are certainly exceptions to this rule, having too many steps will overwhelm users or obfuscate your main point.

-- search for an origin and destination
+- Search for an origin and destination

-- select travel dates
+- Select travel dates

-- press the watch button on the prediction screen
+- Press the watch button on the prediction screen

 When you feel your app is doing the best it can to help drive first-time users to ideal behavior, test it.
 Put it in front of people and see where they get distracted or confused.

-4) Analyze, Adjust, and Repeat
+4) Analyze, adjust, and repeat

-There is no one-size fits all scheme for onboarding, so this will likely need some care and iteration, but doing so will put you a step ahead of much of your competition.
-Design with intention; design with goals in mind.
+There is no one-size-fits-all scheme for user onboarding, so this approach will likely need some care and iteration—but doing so will put you a step ahead of much of your competition.